Xetera/notes/notes/american_gov/chapter16.md

 Cameras or any kind of media are not allowed in supreme courts.

 Solicitor General presents the case to the Supreme Court on behalf of the United States if the Federal govt. is one of the aggrieved parties.
-The solciitor general also decides what cases the government will appeal from lower courts and personally approves or disapproves every case the govt. presents to the Supreme Court.
+The solicitor general also decides what cases the government will appeal from lower courts and personally approves or disapproves every case the govt. presents to the Supreme Court.

 Judges hear and read arguments by lawyers on each side - lawyers set forth the facts, summarize the lower court decision, give their arguments, and discuss other cases the Court has decided upon that seem to bear on the issue.